mohd2sh/CleanArchitecture-DDD-CQRS/docs/architectural-decisions/ADR-001-cross-aggregate-coordination.md

 -  Violates bounded context autonomy
 -  Creates synchronous coupling at command level
 -  Handler must know about other contexts' command contracts
--  Difficult to evolve to microservices (would need distributed transactions)
+-  Difficult to evolve to async style microservices
 -  Commands are meant for external requests, not internal coordination
 -  Unclear transaction boundaries (who commits what?)

-**Vaughn Vernon on Cross-Context Commands:**

-> **"Commands should not be used for communication between bounded contexts.
-Use Integration Events for that purpose."**
-> — Vaughn Vernon, IDDD, Chapter 13

 **Verdict:**  **Not Recommended** - Violates bounded context independence